Certora/Documentation/docs/prover/checking/sanity.md

     **Checking vacuity for rules**

-    For rules, checking for tautology requires checking each assertion to see if it’s meaningful.
+When working with rules, checking for tautology requires inspecting each assertion to see if it’s meaningful.
+To do this, we employ a few different checks depending on the syntax of the assertion expression.
+    it’s meaningful.
 In order to do this, we employ few different checks depending on the syntax of the assertion expression.